 How to… You will need your bib number and your picture ID in order to pick-up your race package.
 Make sure to get everything you came for!
 Your race package includes race goodies including your race bib and timing chip, and short-sleeved technical shirt.

-Platinum Runners have access to an express pick-up line at the Health, Sports & Lifestyle Expo.
-Look for the special entrance marked Platinum Runners.
+Prestige Runners have access to an express pick-up line at the Health, Sports & Lifestyle Expo.
+Look for the special entrance marked Prestige Runners.

 Public transportation is key to the success of the event.